 In strawberries the symptoms can be very variable and complex.
 Multiple viruses infecting strawberries at the same time can produce symptoms which vary according to the virus species involved, the relative proportions of each, the environmental conditions and the response of the particular host cultivar.
 However, in practical terms the most important effect is the loss of vigour and yield caused by some viruses and virus combinations, which can render the crop worthless.

-- Always buy plants which are certified as virus free.
+- Always buy plants that are certified as virus-free.
 It is unwise to accept gifts of plants from old strawberry beds – these will almost certainly be infected with one or more viruses, although of course, if the yield is still good the risk may be worth taking

 - Destroy and replace plants as soon as yields start to fall, usually after two or three years.
 Do not use runners from these plants, which will certainly be infected.
 Instead, buy new certified, virus-free stock